From HHH, Red-Teaming, and Jailbreaks to Safety Training, Evaluation, and Vulnerabilities

 1.2 Four Layers: Training / Representation / Runtime / Evaluation

-The four layers form defense in depth: any single layer can be bypassed (§3 jailbreaks, §6 vulnerabilities), and only the combination is meaningful.
+The five layers form defense in depth: any single layer can be bypassed (§3 jailbreaks, §6 vulnerabilities), and only the combination is meaningful.

 1.3 The Core Conflict: refusal vs over-refusal